 You can delete individual tax rates or all of them in bulk.

-To remove each tax rate individually, click on a row to select it and hit ‘Remove selected row(s)’.
+To remove a tax rate individually, click a row to select it, then click 'Remove selected row(s)'.

 This will remove all the tax rates in WooCommerce.
 Please note that this action cannot be reversed.